Proactively managing ROI for private investigations

 Simplify vendor procurement and management

-Some companies have a dedicated procurement team to do an initial screening of potential vendors but then the ultimate decision falls to the special investigations unit agent or the adjustor for insurance companies and TPAs.
+Some companies have a dedicated procurement team to do an initial screening of potential vendors but then the ultimate decision falls to the special investigations unit agent or the adjuster for insurance companies and TPAs.
 When it comes to factoring a true ROI, it’s important to take into account all of the employee hours involved in the process and look for ways to streamline those efforts.
 That also includes the time involved in verifying current credentials (licensing and insurance) for all investigation agencies so that findings have a better chance of being admissible in court.

 Managing the investigation is also an important step, as some investigations have a clear outcome well before the full budget is spent.
 If vendors are held to a service level agreement that requires updates to be shared every 24 hours, it’s easier for the company to make a decision regarding early termination of an investigation.